Offering your interpretation services in the official languages

 - apply for registration in the Translation Bureau’s directory of linguistic services suppliers

-Suppliers themselves cannot request reliability or security clearance.
+Suppliers themselves cannot request security clearance.
 They must be sponsored by a federal department.
 Only after they have passed the Translation Bureau’s accreditation exam or have been registered in its directory of suppliers can the Translation Bureau sponsor them if it finds that they need such clearance.

 1. Meet the eligibility criteria